 Anthony Joshua: Man Driving Behind Boxer’s Car Shares What Road Officials Did First After Accident

-• A man who was driving behind Anthony Joshua’s car shared what happened immediately after the accident on Lagos-Ibadan expressway
+- A man who was driving behind Anthony Joshua’s car shared what happened after the accident on the Lagos-Ibadan expressway

-• He shared how long it took road officials to arrive, and the first thing they did upon getting there and meeting the wreckage
+- He shared how long it took road officials to arrive, and the first thing they did upon getting there and witnessing the wreckage

-• His viral post sparked reactions as many debated on the issue of first responders at the scene of the viral accident
+- His viral post sparked reactions as many debated on the issue of first responders at the scene of the crash involving the boxer

 A Nigerian man, Yemi Dada, shared what he saw at the scene of the accident involving British heavyweight boxer Anthony Joshua, immediately after it happened.

-Two close associates of the renowned Nigerian-born boxer lost their lives in the accident that happened on a major road in Ogun State.
+Two close associates of the renowned Nigerian-born boxer lost their lives in the accident that happened on a major road on the Lagos-Ibadan expressway in Ogun State.

 Source: UGC